 The fact that most crop farmers no longer plough their paddocks, (figure 6A and 6B in article 1), is not mentioned, nor is it noted that the benefits of no-till farming has multiple paddock ecosystem function benefits as well as reducing machinery greenhouse gas emissions associated with ploughing paddocks.

-Fourthly, some of regen ag champions contend that all farmers not practicing the methodologies they advocate are responsible for increasing human diseases.
+Fourthly, some of RA champions contend that all farmers not practicing the methodologies they advocate are responsible for increasing human diseases.
 They blame this on the use of chemical fertilisers, herbicides, insecticides.

 Why was clearly outlined by Walter Jehne in a radio 3CR interview in 2019 reproduced on the Soils for Life web page.
 “Over the last 60 – 70 years, we’ve had an explosion of a whole range of self-induced diseases.
 These are diseases which are really our biochemistry malfunctioning.
 And that includes the cancers, the cardiac heart diseases, the autoimmune, attention deficit (disorders), allergy reactions.
 But these are all diseases that directly relate to what we put into our bodies through our food.
 And if the nutritional integrity of that food is compromised, by definition, so is our biochemistry, and so is our preventative health.
 We’ve had this massive exponential explosion, where two-thirds of the community globally are now either obese or malnourished.
 And that’s all related to the lack of nutritional integrity of our food, and how we’ve destroyed that through agriculture.”